Hotels near Lions Club Arena

 What are the closest hotels to Lions Club Arena?

-The closest hotels to Lions Club Arena are Hampton Inn & Suites Knightdale Raleigh (24.25 mi), Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG (25.74 mi), and WoodSpring Suites Raleigh Northeast Wake Forest (26.25 mi).
+The closest hotel to Lions Club Arena is Hampton Inn & Suites Knightdale Raleigh (24.25 mi, from $134/night) — a 49-minute drive.
+Other nearby options include Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG (25.74 mi, from $111/night) and WoodSpring Suites Raleigh Northeast Wake Forest (26.25 mi, from $94/night).
+Hampton Inn & Suites Knightdale Raleigh offers free breakfast, a pool, and a fitness center.
+Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG offers free breakfast, a pool, and a fitness center.

 Which hotels near Lions Club Arena are good for families?

 Several hotels near Lions Club Arena are well-suited for families.
-Hampton Inn & Suites Knightdale Raleigh (24.25 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG (25.74 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-WoodSpring Suites Raleigh Northeast Wake Forest (26.25 mi) offers suites or connecting rooms and on-site laundry.
+Hampton Inn & Suites Knightdale Raleigh (24.25 mi, from $134/night), Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG (25.74 mi, from $111/night), and Clarion Pointe Wake Forest - Raleigh North (26.79 mi, from $93/night) all offer suites, connecting rooms, a pool, complimentary breakfast, and on-site laundry.

 Which hotels near Lions Club Arena are good for team or group travel?

 Several hotels near Lions Club Arena accommodate team and group travel.
-Hampton Inn & Suites Knightdale Raleigh (24.25 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG (25.74 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Clarion Pointe Wake Forest - Raleigh North (26.79 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Hampton Inn & Suites Knightdale Raleigh (24.25 mi, from $134/night), Holiday Inn Express & Suites Raleigh North - Wake Forest by IHG (25.74 mi, from $111/night), and Clarion Pointe Wake Forest - Raleigh North (26.79 mi, from $93/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels near Lions Club Arena?